Aladdin (2019 film): Visual effects

-The visual effects were provided by Industrial Light & Magic and supervised by Michael Mullholland, Daniele Bigi, and David Seager, with the help of Hybride Technologies, DNEG, Nzviage and Proof.
+The visual effects were provided by Industrial Light & Magic and supervised by Michael Mullholland, Daniele Bigi, and David Seager, with the help of Hybride Technologies, DNEG, Nvizage and Proof.

 Controversies

 In January 2018, it was reported that brown makeup was being applied to white extras during filming in order to "blend in", which caused an outcry and condemnation among fans and critics, branding the practice as "an insult to the whole industry" while accusing the producers of not recruiting people with Middle Eastern or North African heritage.
 Disney responded to the controversy saying, "Diversity of our cast and background performers was a requirement and only in a handful of instances when it was a matter of specialty skills, safety and control (special effects rigs, stunt performers and handling of animals) were crew made up to blend in."
 In addition to this, Disney faced backlash for casting Naomi Scott, a non-Arab actress, in the role of Princess Jasmine.
 Some critics argued that this decision reflected a lack of authentic representation and suggested that Disney viewed women of Middle Eastern and Indian heritage as interchangeable.

 The decision to cast Billy Magnussen as an entirely new character not seen in the original film also drew criticism from fans.
-Some viewed the creation of his character as unnecessary, while others accused the film of whitewashing, since Magnussen is white.
-But The Washington Post pointed out that Nasim Pedrad, an actress of Iranian-American descent, also was cast as a brand new character when she was awarded the role of Jasmine's friend Mara (later renamed Dalia).
+Some viewed the creation of his character as unnecessary, while others accused the film of whitewashing, since Magnussen is White.
+However, The Washington Post pointed out that Nasim Pedrad, an actress of Iranian-American descent, also was cast as a brand new character when she was awarded the role of Jasmine's friend Mara (later renamed Dalia).